appreciated/designer-for-flow/README.md

 # License

-This Project is released under the L-GPL License.
+This Project is licensed with L-GPL.